Henry Ford: Model T

 In 1922, Ford also purchased Lincoln Motor Co., founded by Cadillac founder Henry Leland and his son Wilfred during World War I. The Lelands briefly stayed to manage the company, but were soon expelled from it.
 Despite this acquisition of a premium car maker, Henry displayed relatively little enthusiasm for luxury automobiles in contrast to Edsel, who actively sought to expand Ford into the upscale market.
 The original Lincoln Model L that the Lelands had introduced in 1920 was also kept in production, untouched for a decade until it became too outdated.
 It was replaced by the modernized Model K in 1931.

-By the mid-1920s, General Motors was rapidly rising as the leading American automobile manufacturer.
-GM president Alfred Sloan established the company's "price ladder" whereby GM would offer an automobile for "every purse and purpose" in contrast to Ford's lack of interest in anything outside the low-end market.
+By the mid-1920s, General Motors was rapidly rising as the leading American vehicle manufacturer.
+GM president Alfred Sloan established the company's "price ladder" whereby GM would offer an automobile for "every purse and purpose", in contrast to Ford's lack of interest in anything outside the low-end market.
 Although Henry Ford was against replacing the Model T, now 16 years old, Chevrolet was mounting a bold new challenge as GM's entry-level division in the company's price ladder.
 Ford also resisted the increasingly popular idea of payment plans for cars.
 With Model T sales starting to slide, Ford was forced to relent and approve work on a successor model, shutting down production for 18 months.
 During this time, Ford constructed a massive new assembly plant at River Rouge for the new Model A, which launched in 1927.

 In addition to its price ladder, GM also quickly established itself at the forefront of automotive styling under Harley Earl's Arts & Color Department, another area of automobile design that Henry Ford did not entirely appreciate or understand.
 Ford would not have a true equivalent of the GM styling department for many years.